Associate Professor / Coordinator of Chemistry

 Normal, Al 35762

 Personal Bio: Malinda Wilson Gilmore, Ph.D., is an Assistant Professor of Chemistry at Alabama Agricultural and Mechanical University in Huntsville, Alabama.
 She earned her bachelor’s degree in Chemistry from Texas Southern University in Houston, Texas and obtained her doctoral degree from the University of California at Davis in Agricultural and Environmental Chemistry.
 Dr. Gilmore completed her Postdoctoral Experience at the University of Alabama at Birmingham in the area of Environmental Health Sciences.
 Her overall research interest is in the effect of atmospheric pollutants on environmental systems (i.e. humans, animals, etc.) and also determining the effects of agricultural emissions on ambient air quality.
 Dr. Gilmore, a published author is currently investigating the mechanisms of ozone toxicity on Drosophila melanogaster with emphasis on the role of lipid ozonation products.
 Her book, Drosophila melanogaster – Biosensors of Atmospheric Oxidative Stress, which focuses on the effect of atmospheric pollutants on environmental systems, was published on March 12, 2009.
-In addition to a full teaching load, Dr. Gilmore is currently serving as Coordinator of the Chemistry unit and is playing an active role in the initiation and implementation of the new Forensic Chemistry Concentration here at Alabama Agricultural and Mechanical University.
-She also works closely with the Health Careers Opportunity Program (HCOP) where she serves as the Academic Advisor.
-HCOP’s goal is to increase the number of individuals from disadvantaged backgrounds in the health and allied health professions and enhance the academic skills of students from disadvantaged backgrounds and support them in successfully competing, entering and graduating from health professions training programs.
+In addition, she is investigating the effects on soil NOx emissions on ambient air quality.
+Dr. Gilmore is currently serving as Coordinator of the Chemistry unit and is playing an active role in the initiation and implementation of the new Forensic Chemistry Concentration here at Alabama Agricultural and Mechanical University.
 Dr. Gilmore serves as the campus advisor for the National Organization for the Professional Advancement of Black Chemists and Chemical Engineers (NOBCChE) and also the American Chemical Society Student Affiliated Chemistry Club, as well as a mentor for the Changing Lanes Program.
 As Co-Principal Investigator, Dr. Gilmore has been a part of several successful grant proposals to the National Science Foundation, the National Institutes of Health, the Science and Engineering Alliance, and Title III.
-Dr. Gilmore has received numerous outstanding honors, including recently being honored in the AAMU’s Research Magazine as a “Rising Star” and also by the Dean of the School of Arts and Sciences and the “Most Effective Young Faculty.”
+Dr. Gilmore has received numerous outstanding honors, including the AAMU’s Research Magazine as a “Rising Star” and also the Dean of the School of Arts and Sciences “Most Effective Young Faculty.”
+In 2013, Dr. Gilmore received the Faculty of the Year Award for Service by the College of Engineering, Technology and Physical Science.

 Selected peer-reviewed publications